Saturday, August 31, 2013

 Built and opened in the early 50’s, this wonderful building’s large window and all the natural light are two of the many things I love about it!

-4. The Modern Household Encyclopedia
+Modern Household Encyclopedia

 Having quite a few 1950’s books that I adore, I must admit I had a really difficult time choosing which one to put on this list (Beauty course book?
 Home decorating?
 High school English textbook?
 Which one?!?).
 However, this book published in 1955 won out because it lives in the pile next to my bed.